holepunchto/corestore/README.md

 # neocorestore

-A new take on Corestore
+A WIP, new take on Corestore